One man's treasure is another's trash.

 - Timon & Pumbaa: Timon and Pumba initally regard the gold they found as worthless, until a nearby criminal reminds them that they can use it to buy bugs to eat.
 They even call them useless yellow rocks.

 - One episode of The Fairly Oddparents involves Cosmo and Wanda losing their wands on the beach.
+Fridge Brilliance in that they can just poof up all these things with the right wish.
 They end up digging in the sand, turning up all sorts of priceless treasures and discarding them.
 This is eventually lampshaded:

 Wanda: Cosmo!
 I found something!